 Storing, sharing, and accessing team resources anywhere is always simpler in Google Drive.

 📌 Pro Tip : If you are a project manager looking to boost your project operations, you can also integrate Wrike with your Google Drive to keep your priorities straight and your goals in sight.

 Build a virtual meeting room whenever you need:

 No more unavailable slots when booking meeting rooms or important meetings cut short by an awkward knock on the door advising you that someone booked next.

-One of the most exciting G Suite features for collaboration is Hangouts Meet.
+One of the most exciting Google Workspace features for collaboration is Hangouts Meet.
 This incredible virtual meeting room allows you to schedule and start a video meeting from your computer or mobile device and easily huddle together with your team anytime, anywhere and for as long as you need.

 From brainstorming ideas to working on projects and team-building events, your entire team can collaborate through face-to-face contact easily.

 Hangouts meet boasts many key features that make real-time collaboration easier, including: